vinzmyko/mdello/project-management.md

 - Show all the labels the board has and when you add `- @labelName` you can then add it in the cards underneath
     - To avoid errors we need to process the label changes first and then apply them to the cards
 - When trello/operations.go gets too big separate into new dir/ with lists.go, cards.go
+- Create a `board --view/web` in which it opens your prefered browser to look at your tasks

 ### BUG
 - [Non Fatal] Missing ID detection logic creates false positives for new items